College may be an incredible experience, and earning a degree can be the proudest achievement of one’s life.

 The good news is that learning does not require a college diploma.

-If you need to re-sign a rental contract soon, take advantage of the opportunity to practice your bargaining abilities.
+If you need to re-sign a rental contract soon, take advantage of the opportunity to practice your new skills.

 Knowing how to negotiate a fair deal in and out of the workplace will help you immensely.